We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 At Trail’s End you can find delicious stick to your ribs food at a reasonable price.
-And did I mention it is an all-you-can-eat buffet?
-The dinner buffet costs $35/adult and $19/child.
-For a buffet at Disney World ,that is a phenomenal price.
+While it used to a buffet, thanks to the pandemic it’s now family style dining.
+It currently costs $30/adult and $18/child.
 And the food really is so darn good.

-Seriously, the amount of food you have to choose from is astonishing, all done with a southern BBQ flare.
+Seriously, it’s a lot of food, all done with a southern BBQ flare.
 It is scrumptious.

 Via Napoli Ristorante

 This one only works if you are all willing and able to split a pizza or an entree between at least 2 people.
 Or perhaps split an entree and appetizer if you are a couple of adults.